puppetlabs/puppet-docs/source/pe/2.5/accounts_user_type.markdown

 ### `gid`

-The gid of the primary group with the same name as the user; the `pe_accounts::user` type will create and manage this group.
-Must be specified numerically; defaults to being automatically determined (`undef`).
+The gid of the primary group with the same name as the user.
+The `pe_accounts::user` type will create and manage this group.
+Must be specified numerically, defaults to being automatically determined (`undef`).

 ### `groups`